 3. Look for scholarships for summer classes.

-Some scholarships are offered year-round and don’t impose limits on which semesters they can apply to.
-Whether you’ve been awarded scholarship money in the past or you’re applying for the first time, it is definitely worth a shot to apply for a scholarship if you are thinking about a summer session.
+Some scholarships are offered year-round and don’t impose limits on which semesters they apply to.
+Whether you’ve been awarded scholarship money in the past or you’re applying for the first time, it’s definitely worth a shot to apply for a scholarship if you are thinking about a summer session.
 There are a lot of terrific online tools out there that can help you search thousands of scholarships at one time.

 4. Research summer grant programs.